 Max Planck Society

-The Max Planck Society for the Advancement of Science e.V. is an independent, non-profit Research organisation.
-Its institutes primarily focus on Basic research in selected fields in the natural sciences, the humanities and the social sciences, and their discoveries and findings provide a foundation for innovations that are important for business and society.
-It has produced more Nobel prize winners than any other research establishment in Germany, including Klaus von Klitzing and Christiane Nüsslein- Volhard.
+The Max Planck Society for the Advancement of Science e.V. is an independent, non-profit research organisation.
+Its institutes primarily focus on basic research in selected fields in the natural sciences, the humanities and the social sciences, and their discoveries and findings provide a foundation for innovations that are important for business and society.
+It has produced more Nobel prize winners than any other research establishment in Germany, including Klaus von Klitzing and Christiane Nüsslein-Volhard.
 The research topics studied at the Max Planck Institutes complement the work of universities and other research institutions.
-Baden- Württemberg is home to eleven Max Planck Institutes and one sub-institute.
+Baden- Württemberg is home to thirteen Max Planck Institutes.

-The Max Planck Society employs around 2,800 people in the state, including numerous Researchers from all over the world.
-The Max Planck Institutes have a strong international network thanks to ist many joint research projects with foreign Partners.
+The Max Planck Society employs around 3,560 people in the state, including numerous researchers from all over the world.
+The Max Planck Institutes have a strong international network thanks to ist many joint research projects with foreign partners.

-The Leibniz Association brings together 88 Independent research establishments.
-Its Research includes the natural sciences, engineering, environmental science, economics, spatial planning, the social sciences and the humanities.
+The Leibniz Association brings together 95 independent research establishments.
+Its research includes the natural sciences, engineering, environmental science, economics, spatial planning, the social sciences and the humanities.
 The Leibniz Institutes focus on issues that are relevant to society, the economy and the environment.
 They carry out empirical and applied research, including in the umbrella Leibniz research associations, and are or support scientific infrastructures and offer researchbased services.

 There are seven Leibniz Institutes in Baden-Württemberg.
 The Leibniz Institute for the Social Sciences performs social surveys and data analyses for the public good.
 The Centre for European Economic Research in Mannheim studies the overall economic situation in Germany and Europe, and makes important contributions in the field of labor market research.
 The Mathematical Research Institute in Oberwolfach and the Kiepenheuer Institute for Solar Physics (KIS) in Freiburg are the Leibniz Association's natural science institutions.